mathLab/pi-DoMUS/README.md

     cmake -DPIDOMUS_DIR=/some/where/pidomus .
     make run

-if you have an environment variable called `PIDOMUS_DIR` it will look into that directory.
+if you have an environment variable called `PIDOMUS_DIR` it will look into that directory and you do not have to specify it as option (`-DPIDOMUS_DIR`).